kejia6002/fdafm/README.md

 	The exemplary output of fdafm, which was produced by running the pipeline described down below
 4. all_commands.sh

 	This bash script records all commands in the data analysis pipeline described under section #usage.
 If you are running your data, you will need to run the first two steps one by one in the pipeline to calculate your own probe sensitivity values first.
 After that, you may revise all_commands.sh with your own sensitivity values and probe spring constant before running the rest of the commands (I have provided instructions in all_commands.sh)

 # Installation
-The algorithms were implemented in Python 2.7.
 Several libraries are required.
 Install the packages by running:

 pip install matplotlib pandas numpy scipy sys os math seaborn

-#Usage
+# Usage
-1. data prep
+1. data preprocessing
 	1. raw data

 	The raw data output by Multimode NanoScrope IIId AFM (Bruker) should be imported to software NanoScope Analysis (32-bit, version 1.5) to convert into ASCII format.
 In specific, under "ASCII Export" interface, choose "Native" as Units and "Extend", "Retract", and "Ramp" as Force Curve Options.
 By doing so, the output file now is a tab-delimited .txt file having four columns in order -- "Calc_Ramp_Ex_nm", "Cal_Ramp_Rt_nm", "Defl_V_Ex", "Defl_V_Rt".
-This is the standard input file format of fdafm.
+This is the standard input file format.

-	2. input data prep
+	2. input data preparation

 	Currently, the data in the columns of "Cal_Ramp_Rt_nm" and "Defl_V_Ex" are in reversed order.
 Therefore, the first step is to correct this, run:
 	Python afm_original_data_prep.py input_directory output directory/